apaleo/powerquery-reports/README.md

-The remainder of the query consists of various transformation steps.
+The remainder of the query consists of various transformation steps to render your data.
 You can create your own transformations to suit your needs.